winglang/playground/apps/tour/src/tutorials/resource/bucket/04-tutorial.md

 ## Create a backup bucket

-Lets use what we've learned to create a simple mechanism that copies files from one bucket to another, excluding logs files based on their `.log` prefix.
+Let's use what we've learned to create a simple mechanism that copies files from one bucket to another, excluding log files based on their `.log` prefix.

 Note:
-> There are built in mechanism for backing up bucket which should be used for production app, don't take this code so seriously 😉, it is just a simple example.
+> There are built-in mechanisms for backing up buckets which should be used
+> for production apps.
+Don't take this code too seriously 😉, it's just a
+> simple example.

-Lets first create a `cloud.Function` that will simulate uploading files to `origin` Bucket
+First, let's create a `cloud.Function` that will simulate uploading files to the `origin` bucket.

-### Upload files `origin`
+### Upload files to `origin`

-The following code uploads 3 different files to `origin`, two  of them are `txt` files that should be copies to `backup` and one of them is a `log` file that should be excluded
+The following code uploads three different files to `origin`.
+Two of them are `txt` files that should be copied to `backup` and one of them is a `log` file that should be excluded.

 ```wing
 new cloud.Function(inflight () => {